 Gently flex the PCB upwards then rotate and slide the new battery into position without scraping the PCB.
 Bending the positive pin forwards slightly might give a little extra clearance.

 Bend the negative pin away from the circuit board so it cannot accidentally touch the PCB.

 Push the battery up fully against the white plastic stopper and bend the positive pin if necessary so that the pin is under its hole in the PCB.

 Melt the motor connection solder joints and lower the PCB back into place, ensuring the positive battery pin goes through its hole in the PCB.
-Solder the positive battery pin to the PCB.
+Use lead-free silver solder to solder the positive battery pin to the PCB.

 Slide the coil holder fully back on to the bottom end of the PCB.
 This will also push the negative battery pin against the edge of the PCB.

 Solder the two copper coil wires to the PCB.